Does Mother’s Day fill you with dread or a sense of contentment?

 So am I saying we shouldn’t expect anything from our life as a mother?

 You can expect whatever you want.
 But if motherhood doesn’t meet your expectations… why not stop expecting?

 When I stopped expecting my life, my family, my husband to be a certain way – to be different than the way there were – I saw everything in a whole new way.

 And do you know what happened?

 I stopped focusing on the things I wished were different and started noticing what was good.
 I saw the funny, good-hearted man I married.
 The kind, hard-working, and loveable children we were raising.
 I saw the people they were becoming instead of who I wished they already were.
 My new perspective showed me hope and promise where before I only saw what it was lacking.

 It turns out my life is more amazing than the imaginary one I dreamt up in my head.

-How about trying something new this Mother’s Day?
-Try to not have any expectations about the day, your life, or anything in general.
+If you find yourself in the same predicament, may I suggest a different way of thinking this Mother’s Day?
+What if you tried to not have any expectations about the day?
+How would it feel if your life, or anything, in general, didn’t have the shadow of expectation hanging over it?
 See what it feels like to focus on all that is good around you.
 Who knows, it might feel so good you’ll want to try it every day!

 Be the JOY!